tictactrip/api-cache/README.md

   description: "I can get and set on your redis cache" }

-// You can set the cached response for your Express Request for 20 days apiCache.set(request, dataToCache, 1000*60*60*24*20)
+// You can set the cached response for your Express Request for the next 20 days apiCache.set(request, dataToCache, 1000*60*60*24*20)

 // You can get the cached response for your Express Request, it will return null if no resposne is cached.